KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/advancing.md

 <p>
 &ensp;&ensp;&ensp;&ensp;😯 It skipped the 'end' task, even though the task_two was succesfully executed.
 But, why? 🤔
 <br>
 &ensp;&ensp;&ensp;&ensp;That's where the concept of Trigger Rules comes into place.
 Well, a task is ging to be executed based on upstream execution status.
 So, we can choose to execute a task whether the upstream skipped, failed, succeed, and so on.
-In order to fix our code and execute the 'end' task in case task_one or task_two have succeedded, we have to add the following argument to the task:
+In order to fix our code and execute the 'end' task in case task_one or task_two have succeeded, we have to add the following argument to the task:
 </p>

 ```python